 A trick that makes men interact with a fictitious attractive female online.
 From old spy tactics where a real female was used.

 Also Rogue Scanner, rogue anti-spyware, rogue anti-malware or scareware, rogue security software is a form of computer malware that deceives or misleads users into paying for the fake or simulated removal of malware.
 Rogue security software, in recent years, has become a growing and serious security threat in desktop computing.
-It is a very popular and there are literally dozens of these programs.
+It is very popular and there are literally dozens of these programs.

 A classic example is the tech support scam, and it comes in many varieties and levels of sophistication.